saraclohisey/maic_bpd_paper/manuscript.md

 ### Rodent - broad - systematic review info
 <!-- Summary of rodent results -->
+22 murine BPD studies yielded 33 gene lists for analysis using MAIC (23 ranked and 10 unranked).
+Of the 22 studies, 14 used mice models and 8 used rat models.
+The majority (19/22 86%) of these studies classed BPD by exposing murine models to hyperoxic environments.
+Other methods included lipopolysaccharide (LPS) treatment and induced low birth weight.
+MAIC analysed 7157 total genes, 679 of these genes were prioritised using the unit invariant knee method (REF).

 ### Rodent - specific - MAIC analysis
 <!-- Specific results worth highlighting -->
+GO biological processes (FDR 0.01).
+Top 50 enriched terms in bubble plot (figure)

+Vasculature Development (GO:0001944), Angiogenesis (GO:0001568), Blood Vessel Morphogenesis (GO:0048514), and Blood Vessel Development (GO:0001525) were all among the top 50 significantly enriched terms.

+Programmed Cell Death, Apoptotic Process, Cell Death

+Defense Response, Response to Cytokine, Response to stress

 ### Overlap
 <!-- Summary of overlap -->